matthew-tait/matthew-tait/Readme.md

 connect with people who like to think/talk about these sort of things.
 I have realised the need for connections and collaboration.

 I am hoping to find someone or a group of people who would be interested in researching/implementing/commercialising ideas related to this area.
-I have some initial use cases to orientate around initially.
+I have some initial use cases to orientate around.

 I'll commit things here and there as they come up but I am in the very early stages which largely consists of pen and paper notebooks and just beginning to try and produce a formal system that uses rudimentary reasoning patterns to reason within toy problem domains.